eddiethedean/mock-spark/docs/guides/cte_optimization.md

 ### Architecture

+**Note**: CTE optimization is only relevant for DuckDB backend.
+With Polars (default in v3.0.0+), optimization is automatic.

-The implementation is in `mock_spark/backend/duckdb/query_executor.py` with these key components:
+The legacy implementation was in `mock_spark/backend/duckdb/query_executor.py` with these key components:

 #### 1. Updated `materialize()` Method